jimrong79/Yahoo_Daily_Fantasy_Optimizer/README.md

 After running the model for some time, I noticed most of the time it's going to take down a win in 50/50 contest (beat half of the player you win), but for big GPP contest it still need some work to do.

+I was lucky enough to win one big contest by my optimizer.
+The result was so exciting, not because I win, but seeing what I create and utilize some engineering tool to accomplish something.

 ![](/images/winning.jpg)

 ## Future work